dsmsuite/dsmsuite.github.io/user_guide_visual_studio.md

 ## Purpose

 The Visual studio analyzer is intended to determine dependencies between C/C++ source files based on header file includes.
-Also IDL files are taken into account.
+Also IDL files and their generated files are taken into account.

 The element hierarchy used to visualize the DSM can be based on:
 * **PhysicalView**: The element hierarchy is based on directories.